-2015-2016 TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM
+2017-2018 TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM

-The West Central Texas Regional Review Committee (RRC) Guidebook has been prepared in accordance with the 2015 TxCDBG Action Plan and the 2015-2016 Regional Review Committee Scoring and Training Guidelines for the Community Development Fund.
-The Guidebook provides eligible applicants from the West Central Texas region with the application guidelines necessary to be scored under the West Central Texas RRC scoring criteria.
+The West Central Texas Regional Review Committee (RRC) Guidebook has been prepared in accordance with the TxCDBG Action Plan and the 2017-2018 Regional Review Committee Scoring and Training Guidelines for the Community Development Fund.
+The Guidebook provides eligible applicants from the West Central Texas Council of Governments (WCTCOG) region with the application guidelines necessary to be scored under the West Central RRC scoring criteria.

-Any questions regarding the RRC or the Guidebook should be directed in writing after the West Central Texas RRC Guidebook has been published in the website of the Texas Department of Agriculture to:
+Any questions regarding the RRC or the Guidebook should be directed in writing after the West Central Texas RRC Guidebook has been published on the website of the Texas Department of Agriculture (TDA) to:

 Suzanne Barnard, Director State CDBG Program Texas Department of Agriculture P.O.
-Box 12847 Austin, Texas 78711 e-mail address: Suzanne.Barnard@TexasAgriculture.gov TDA website: http://texasagriculture.gov/
+Box 12847 Austin, Texas 78711

+$e\text{-}mail\ address:\ Suzanne.
+Barnard @Texas Agriculture.gov$

+TDA website: http://texasagriculture.gov